OpenMDAO/OpenMDAO/openmdao/docs/features/recording/reading_data.rst

 Getting Variable Data from Case Recording of a Problem
 ------------------------------------------------------

-Here are the methods typically used when retrieving data from the recording of a `Problem` case recorder.
+Here are the methods typically used when retrieving data from the recording of a `Problem`.

 .. automethod:: openmdao.recorders.case.Case.list_inputs
     :noindex: